-- 31. In the program body, select Point 9, click ().
-In the displayed menu, select Send to.
-PULSE DESK adds the Send to command to the program body below Point 9. - 32.
-In the fields of the Service panel for the Send to command, set the output that the arm should use to send a signal to external equipment-a conveyor belt, as well as the type of the signal.
+31. In the program body, select Point 9, click to.
+PULSE DESK adds the Send to command to the program body below Point 9.

+32. In the fields of the Service panel for the Send to command, set the output that the arm should use to send a signal to external equipment-a conveyor belt, as well as the type of the signal.
 To do that, select Output#1 in the Output Type dropdown box and High in the Value dropdown box.